christeran/dpacific/README.md

 #### 1. Authentication
 The API use laravel basic-auth as authentication for all responds.
-The user must be authenticated in orden to use the API.
+The user must be authenticated in order to use the API.

 The default users are:
 * User 1 (the role of this user is "user"):